k-koehler/chelsea/README.md

 ### Optional Variables

-In Chelsea, there is no literal to represent `null`/`undefined`/etc. You may declare a mutable variable to be optional, but it must be checked before use, via the `check` keyword.
+In Chelsea, there is no literal to represent `null`/`undefined`/etc. You may declare a variable to be optional, but it must be checked before use, via the `check` keyword.
 To declare a variable as optional, we use the `?` token.

-    const int? x;
-    // error, const cannot be optionat
     mut int? x;
     const var y = x * 2;
     // error, must check optional variable x